About Glendo

-People from all over the world have come to associate Glendo Corporation with innovative products, high quality manufacturing and a dedicated workforce.
-A family-owned business started in 1977, Glendo continues to lead the industry in tools designed for the jewelry and engraving arts, as well as equipment for industrial and business use.
+People from all over the world have come to associate Glendo with innovative products, high-quality manufacturing, and a dedicated workforce.
+Started in 1977, Glendo continues to lead the industry in tools designed for the jewelry and engraving arts, as well as equipment for industrial and business use.

-The unique technology utilized in Glendo’s GRS Tool line of products was developed by Don Glaser (Donald A. Glaser) in 1965.
-Glaser revolutionized the hand engraving field with pneumatic powered tools and supplies that are now used for engraving, stone setting, wood carving, scrimshaw and more.
+The unique technology utilized in Glendo’s GRS product line was developed by Don Glaser (Donald A. Glaser) in 1965.
+Glaser and brother-in-law/business partner John Rohner revolutionized the hand engraving field with pneumatic powered tools and supplies that are now used for engraving, stone setting, wood carving, scrimshaw and more.

 Don Glaser’s son, D.J.
-Glaser (Donald J. Glaser, President), has continued in his father’s tradition, and Glendo remains a small family-owned business today.
-Glendo Corporation is based in Emporia, Kansas, hosting a 48,358 sq. ft. facility housing a tool manufacturing division, machine shop, “Artisan Alley”, employee offices and a fully-equipped training center.
+Glaser, continued his father’s tradition for many years.
+In 2014 Dyson Dyson & Dunn of Chicago, Illinois, purchased Glendo.
+Glendo is based in Emporia, Kansas, and is home to a tool manufacturing division, machine shop, employee offices, and a fully-equipped training center.

 Tool Manufacturing Divisions